jonghall/invoiceAnalysis/README.md

 logging.json | LOGGER config used by script
 Dockerfile | Docker Build file used by code engine to build container.

-*invoiceAnalysis.py* analyzes IBM Cloud Classic Infrastructure invoices between two dates and consolidates billing data into an
+*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure invoices between two months and consolidates billing data into an
-Excel worksheet for review.
+Excel worksheet for analysis.
 Each tab has a breakdown based on:

    - ***Detail*** tab has every invoice item for analyzed invoices represented as one row each.
 All invoice types are included, including CREDIT invoices.
-This data is summarized on the following tabs.
+The detail tab can be sorted or filtered based on analysis needs.
+This data is summarized on the following tabs as pivot tables.
    - ***TopSheet-YYYY-MM*** tab(s) have a mapping of each portal invoice, to the IBM monthly CFTS invoice they are billed on.
    - ***InvoiceSummary*** tab is a pivot table of all the charges by product category & months of analyzed invoices.
 It also breaks out oneTime amounts vs Recurring invoices.
    - ***CategorySummary*** tab is pivot of all recurring charges broken down by Category, sub category (for example specific VSI sizes or Bare metal server types)
-   - The following Excel tabs will exist if there are servers of these types of resources on the analyzed invoices
    - ***HrlyVirtualServerPivot*** tab is a pivot of just Hourly Classic VSI's
    - ***MnthlyVirtualServerPivot*** tab is a pivot of just monthly Classic VSI's
    - ***HrlyBareMetalServerPivot*** tab is a pivot of Hourly Bare Metal Servers
    - ***MnthlyBareMetalServerPivot*** tab is a pivot table of monthly Bare Metal Server
-   - The following Excel tabs will be created if there is PaaS usage during the period requested
    - ***PaaS_Usage*** shows the complete list of invoice items showing the usageMonth, InvoiceMonth, ServiceName, and Plan Name with billable charges for each unit associated with the service.
     - ***PaaS_Summary*** shows the invoice charges for each PaaS service consumed.
 Note the columns represent invoice month, not usage month unless overridden by --PAAS_USE_USAGE_MONTH
     - ***PaaS_Plan_Summary*** show the additional level of detail for the invoice charges for each PaaS service and plan consumed.
 Note the columns represent invoice month, not usage month unless overridden by --PAAS_USE_USAGE_MONTH

+   __Above tabs will only be created if there are related resources on the collected invoices__

 Instructions: